UZ9/obsidian-brain/Automated Driver Testing.md

 4. If the line happens to be code, add it to the code lines list
 5. At the end of parsing all `.java` files, write to `Driver.java` using the schema shown above

-This ended up working perfectly! ...only for HW4 and HW5.
+This ended up working perfectly! ...for HW4 and HW5.

 ##### (as of HW6) Data files
 As I mentioned above, the second issue was being able to store relevant `.txt` files on our end to cross reference a test's output, e.g. a `PrintWriter`.
 Once again, the issue is that we *can't* distribute text files.